List of International trucks: 8000 / TranStar (2002–2016)

 The TranStar is a heavy-duty highway semi-tractor with a low drag hood.
 It was introduced in 2002 as the 8000 Series and renamed TranStar in 2010.
 They have the "New Generation Vehicle" (NGV) all-steel cab available as day and extended cab models.
 It was intended for regional use and has no high-horsepower or sleeper models.
 The TranStar was replaced by the RH in 2017.

 9000i (2000–2017)

 The 9000i is a heavy duty semi-tractor introduced in 2000.
 It uses an aluminum cab also used by the 5000i/PayStar and had a long rectangular hood.
 It is available as a day cab and with sleepers.
 The long hood allowed high-power engines to be used.

 ProStar (2006–2016)

 The ProStar is a heavy duty highway semi-tractor introduced in 2006.
 It uses the NGV cab introduced in 2001 and a low drag hood.
 It is intended for long-distance use and has high-horsepower and sleeper models.
 The ProStar was replaced by the LT in 2017.

-LoneStar (2008–present)
+LoneStar (2008–2024)

-The International LoneStar is a Class 8 semi-trailer truck manufactured by International Trucks, powered by the Cummins X15.
+The International LoneStar was a Class 8 semi-trailer truck manufactured by International Trucks, powered by the Cummins X15.